-In the 2007 Budget the Government announced that it would pass new legislation to be effective from the 2006-07 year that will allow certain stapled entities, such as Australian listed property trusts, to restructure with an interposed head trust without taxation consequences.
-The proposed measures will provide CGT rollover relief for investors in a stapled group where a unit trust has been interposed between the investors in the stapled group and the stapled entities, and will ensure that these restructures do not result in the head trust being taxed as if it was a company.
+Tax Laws Amendment (2007 Measures No. 5) Act 2007 amends various provisions to allow certain stapled entities, such as Australian listed property trusts, to restructure with an interposed head trust without taxation consequences.

+The legislation provides capital gains tax (CGT) rollover relief for investors in a stapled group where a unit trust has been interposed between the investors in the stapled group and the stapled entities.
+This will ensure that these restructures do not result in the head trust being taxed as if it was a company.